 The Verbal Comprehension index score is comprised of two main subtests: Similarities and Vocabulary.
 These two subtests are widely used in the computation of the overall IQ.

 The Similarities subtest requires the child to hear a set of words and then describe how those two words are similar.
-For instance, the examiner will say, “How are a knee and an ankle alike?”
+For instance, the examiner will say, “How are a couch and a chair alike?”
 The child earns either 0, 1, or 2 points based on his or her response.
-A 1-point answer would be something like, “They are both on the leg.”
-A 2-point answer would be, “They are body parts on the leg that can bend.”
+A 1-point answer would be something like, “They are both furniture.”
+A 2-point answer would be, “They are both furniture that you sit on.”
 A 0-point answer is entirely incorrect, either because the child does not know one or both of the words, or he or she guesses incorrectly.

 The Vocabulary subtest asks the child to give the definition of a word.
-For instance, the examiner might ask, “What is an island.”
+For instance, the examiner might ask, “What is milk?”
 These items are also scored either 0, 1, or 2.
-A 1-point answer would be something like, “It’s land in the ocean.”
-A 2-point answer would be, “It’s a piece of land found in the ocean surrounded by water on all sides.”
+A 1-point answer would be something like, “It’s something you drink.”
+A 2-point answer would be, “It comes from a cow and you can drink it or put it on cereal.”
 As you can see, details and elaboration are essential to a good score.

 On both subtests, the examiner can prompt the child to give more information if necessary.
 However, the examiner cannot offer additional information or hints.

 There are two additional tests as well that can be used as substitute tests for the overall IQ or just as additional tests to get a deeper look at an individual’s Verbal Compression: Information and Comprehension.
-Sometimes I use the Information subtest, which asks a series of questions to gauge the child’s overall knowledge base (“What month comes right after June?”).
-I rarely use the Comprehension subtest (“Why do people use calendars?”), although in certain situations it can lend additional insight into a child’s Verbal Comprehension.
+Sometimes I use the Information subtest, which asks a series of questions to gauge the child’s overall knowledge base (“How many letters are in the alphabet?”).
+I rarely use the Comprehension subtest (“Why do people write ‘Thank You’ notes?”), although in certain situations it can lend additional insight into a child’s Verbal Comprehension.